-Scott Libson supports the teaching and research needs of students and faculty in the Department of History and the Department of Religious Studies, as well other scholars working in those fields.
-In his role as liaison librarian, he manages and builds upon IU’s impressive history and religious studies collections, which cover all periods of human history, all religious cultures in all parts of the world.
+Scott Libson supports the teaching and research needs of students and faculty in the Departments of History and Religious Studies and the Borns Jewish Studies Program, as well other scholars working in those fields.
+In his role as liaison librarian, he manages and builds upon IU’s impressive history, Jewish studies, and religious studies collections, which cover all periods of human history, all religious cultures, as well as the breadth of the Jewish experience around the world.
 He also assists with individual research projects, and teaches about research methods and library resources.

 His scholarship questions the boundaries between religious and secular philanthropy in the United States during the Gilded Age and Progressive Era.
 He has also published articles about other forms of religious travel and about early Pentecostalism.